Tapiola Sinfonietta

-The Tapiola Sinfonietta (founded 1987) is a city orchestra of Espoo, Finland.
-The orchestra consists of 41 members and its principal concert venue is Tapiola Hall (with 773 seats) at the Espoo Cultural Centre.
+The Tapiola Sinfonietta (founded in 1987) is a city orchestra in Espoo, Finland.
+The orchestra consists of 41 members, and its principal concert venue is Tapiola Hall (with 773 seats) at the Espoo Cultural Centre.

-At the beginning Jorma Panula, Osmo Vänskä, Juhani Lamminmäki and Jean-Jacques Kantorow (the honorary conductor) have served as principal conductors.
+In the beginning, Jorma Panula, Osmo Vänskä, Juhani Lamminmäki, and Jean-Jacques Kantorow (the honorary conductor) served as principal conductors.
 Nowadays, the orchestra does not have a principal conductor.
 Instead, they have an artistic board consisting of the general manager and two musicians elected by the orchestra.

-Tapiola Sinfonietta records and tours regularly and has currently more than 60 titles.
+Tapiola Sinfonietta records and tours regularly and currently has more than 60 titles.